fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 #### Remarks

-Available in Chrome, Edge, Firefox, Safari, Opera, and Android Browser.
+Available in Chrome, Edge, Firefox, Safari, and Opera.

 ***